ChengranAA/toy_lox/README.md

-# An Useless Interpreter for Lox
+# A Toy Interpreter for Lox

 In this project, I use python to create a Lox interpreter (which is super useless, but educational).